we-make-software/tech/README.md

 The key is to make sure the **headers we use don’t become incompatible**.
 Basically, we follow what Linux does.
 In practice, big changes rarely happen; they usually just make some things easier.

-when i say client server this is where the client data will be not the opration system. we can build it so it basic loading the opration system from a vps after it have loadet then it can download the vmlinuz and basic run the manifest as we command it to. becasue we working in the loweset level...

 **⚠️ WARNING ⚠️**: You just upgraded your knowledge a lot!
 Handle it wisely. problem its i can provide a link but micrsoft change link all the time..